zikzakjack/bpm-process-automation/BPMN_2.0.md

+# BPMN

-Processes are algorithms of businesses
+* Processes are algorithms of businesses
-BPMN 2.0 is a standard to define processes
+* BPMN 2.0 is a standard to define processes

-Core Objects
+# Core Objects
 	Events
 	FLOW Objects (Activities)
 	Gateways
 	Pools
 	Lanes

-Events
+# Events
 	Start 	-	triggers the process
-	End		-	defines the state that terminates the process
+	End		-	defines the state that terminates the process We need two end events if each of them trigger a different follow up activities

+## Message Event
+	-	Represents incoming or outgoing messages
+	-	Is also used for sending or receiving goods, money or other things
+	-	A Message can be sent or received and occur at different stages

+## Message Event Types
+	-	Start Message Event
+	-	Catching Intermediate Message Event (Defines a waiting point)
+	-	Throwing Intermediate Message Event (nice to have)
+	-	End Message Event

+## Plain Intermediate Event	>> to visualize a milestone

+## Timer Event
+	-	Represents a date or time period
+	-	Start Timer Event
+	-	Intermediate Timer Event

+## Conditional Event
+	-	Defines an Event which is triggered if a condition is evaluated to true
+	-	Can also be a waiting point

+## Attached Events
+	-	Activity gets cancelled through the occurence of an event
+	-	If the event occurs an alternative path is token

-Activity >> Activity or Task defines the unit of work
+# Activity >> Activity or Task defines the unit of work

+* Task	>>	Task describes the action of sending the book and invoice
+* Event	>>	Event states that the book and invoice have been sent.
+No actions are taken.

-Gateway >> Defines a decision point
+# Gateway >> Defines a decision point

-Exclusive Gateway
+## Exclusive Gateway
 	-	Defines a decision point
 	-	Only one path can be taken

-Pools and Lanes
-	-	represents the responsibilities for activities in a process
-	-	Lanes sub divide pools (roles, departments, systems)

-Token
-	-	token rolls through the process from start to end event
-	-	real strength of token is to visualize how different gateways work
-	-	token follows the selected path

-Parallel Gateway
+## Parallel Gateway
 	-	No decision making
 	-	All outgoing branches are activated
 	-	Token is cloned
 	-	One Cloned Token per Outgoing branch

-Parallel Gateway (Closing)
+## Parallel Gateway (Closing)
 	-	Waits for all inputs
 	-	All tokens are merged into one

-Inclusive Gateway
+## Inclusive Gateway
 	-	Defines a decision point
 	-	Any combination of path can be taken

-Inclusive Gateway (Closing)
+## Inclusive Gateway (Closing)
 	-	Waits for all inputs
 	-	Is informed about all preceding token flows

+## Event Based Gateway
+	-	Reacts to occurring event
+	-	Only one path can be taken
+	-	Is always followed by catching events
+	-	the process will wait until one of the events occurs
+	-	its not possible that all events occur at the same time
+	-	No dedicated closing event based gateway

+# Pools and Lanes
+	-	represents the responsibilities for activities in a process
+	-	Lanes sub divide pools (roles, departments, systems)

-Collapsed Pools
+## Collapsed Pools
 	-	Don't show the process flow of the participant
 	-	Collapsed Pools are used to represent external process participants

-Message Event
-	-	Represents incoming or outgoing messages
-	-	Is also used for sending or receiving goods, money or other things
-	-	A Message can be sent or received and occur at different stages

-Message Event Types
-	-	Start Message Event
-	-	Catching Intermediate Message Event (Defines a waiting point)
-	-	Throwing Intermediate Message Event (nice to have)
-	-	End Message Event

-Task	>>	Task describes the action of sending the book and invoice Event	>>	Event states that the book and invoice have been sent.
-No actions are taken.

-Plain Intermediate Event	>> to visualize a milestone

-We need two end events if each of them trigger a different follow up activities
+# Token
+	-	token rolls through the process from start to end event
+	-	real strength of token is to visualize how different gateways work
+	-	token follows the selected path

+# Traps
-Dead Lock
+## Dead Lock
 	-	Getting stuck for ever
 	-	Opening Exclusive Gateway
 	-	Closing Parallel Gateway